― slightly more subdued (kenan), Tuesday, 24 May 2005 03:09 (twenty years ago)

 Coincidence re: Existenz, I believe Crimes is the first of his films to feature an original screenplay by Cronenberg that was not an adaptation since Existenz.

-― Josh in Chicago, Sunday, 6 November 2022 14:46 (two years ago)
+― Josh in Chicago, Sunday, 6 November 2022 14:46 (three years ago)

 it's a synthesis of ideas he's been turning over for his whole career but doesn't feel exactly like any of them. and it is hilarious

-― flamenco drop (BradNelson), Sunday, 6 November 2022 14:48 (two years ago)
+― flamenco drop (BradNelson), Sunday, 6 November 2022 14:48 (three years ago)

 We watched Crimes of the Future last night too, but we all basically liked it and/or were fascinated by it.
 It was the kids' first Cronenberg so they were just kind of amazed that this existed as a movie.
 And the philosophical explorations were broken up frequently enough by weird gross stuff that they didn't get bored.
 I also thought it was funny on purpose at several moments.
 I wouldn't call it so much a rehash as kind of a summing up of a lot of his core obsessions.
 (That he recycled the title from his first film adds to that impression.)